 - Not limit IVF (In Vitro Fertilisation) offered to women aged under 40 in Stockport to one cycle

 - Restore the NICE prescribed 3 cycles of IVF

 Why is this important?

-Stockport Clinical Commissioning Group (CCG) has opened a public consultation on restriction of in vitro fertilisation (IVF) to women who are unable to have a child.
+Stockport Clinical Commissioning Group (CCG) is proposing to restrict in vitro fertilisation (IVF) to women who are unable to have a child.
 According to the National Institute For Health and Care Excellence (NICE), women aged under 40 should be offered 3 cycles of IVF treatment on the NHS.
 In Stockport, only two cycles are offered, but now the CCG wants to reduce this to one.